 The Academy Scholars program is an opportunity for students with a passion for scholarship, creative writing, visual art, performing art, or research (in the sciences, social sciences, or humanities) to pursue that passion by means of developing and working on a significant, independent project.
-Students become Academy Scholars candidates during their freshman or sophomore years by gaining the approval of the Director of the program.
+Students become Academy Scholar candidates during their sophomore year by gaining the approval of the Director of the program.
 Besides having demonstrated pronounced intellectual and creative vitality, those permitted to join will also have exhibited the ability to do exceptional work in the relevant discipline with a high degree of independence and perseverance.

 Examples of past Academy Scholars projects include: